nickminaev/handson/intro-to-kubernetes/README.md

 - `NAME`: the name of the object.
 We can use it later to perfrom actions on that object.
 - `STATUS`: the status of the object.
 In the above example, the nodes are ready.
 - `ROLES`: specific to the Nodes.
-The node in the example above has the `master` and `control pane` roles.
+The node in the example above has the `master` and `control plane` roles.
 We won't delve into this property during the session.
 - `AGE`: when the object was created
 - `VERSION`: the kubelet agent version

+Additional documentation about the k8s componentes is available [here](https://kubernetes.io/docs/concepts/overview/components/)

 # Run containers